electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/exterior/paint/_index.md

 ### Contrast paint

-The standard paint is with Manhatten grey as contrast color.
+If you select Advanced line or s-line [exterior package](/models/q4-e-tron/optionguide/list/#exterior-packages) the wheel archer and lower parts of the car is painted in a contrast color.
+Manhatten grey is used as contrast color.
 Option code **FB5**

 <figure>
     <a href="paint_florettsilver_2.jpg">